 Hockey is the only major-league sport in which fighting is largely tolerated.
 In the NHL, unlike in the MLB, NFL or NBA, players are not automatically suspended for fighting.
 Although fighting has declined significantly in recent years, it is still common in the NHL.
-However, with growing concern over head injuries in sports, it seems inevitable for the NHL to take serious steps towards banning fighting; even Congress has demanded that the league address this subject.
-On the other hand, many hockey fans still see fighting as part of the game.
+However, with growing concern over head injuries in sports, it seems inevitable for the NHL to take serious steps towards banning fighting; even Congress demanded that the league address this subject in 2016.
+On the other hand, many hockey fans and the NHL commissioner still see fighting as part of the game.

 Here are three reasons why fighting in hockey should be banned and three reasons why it shouldn’t:

 Fighting in hockey should be banned: